mantidproject/mantid/docs/source/interfaces/Indirect Data Analysis.rst

 single fit can be done using the Fit Single Spectrum button underneath the preview plot.

-The Peters model[1] reduces to a Gaussian at large (towards infinity) beta.
-The Yi[2] model reduces to a Gaussian at sigma equal to zero.
+The Peters model :cite:`peters2013` reduces to a Gaussian at large (towards infinity) beta.
+The Yi model :cite:`yi2012` reduces to a Gaussian at sigma equal to zero.

 .. interface:: Data Analysis
   :width: 450